StatCan/NBL-CNB/docs/source/address_matching/data_prep.rst

 .. contents:: Contents:
    :depth: 4

-There are three key layers that must be injested, cleaned, and prepped before matching can begin.
+There are three key layers that must be ingested, cleaned, and prepped before matching can begin.
 The composition of these input files varies widely by jurisdiction so to a certain degree this process will vary slightly from region to region in order to compensate for these differences.
 The three key layers
 are: